giacomosalsano/collecto-app/README.md

 This will:

-- Stop and remove all containers
+- Stop and remove all containers related to `collecto-app`
-- Clear existing data
+- Clear existing data related to `collecto-app`

 Wait for: